My dog seems to want to hide in strange places. Is this normal?

 If the puppy is still enclosed in the sac, break it open as quickly as possible.
 Clean the puppy's face and nostrils and then gently blow on its face to try to stimulate breathing.
 If the afterbirth is still intact, hold the umbilical cord between your finger and thumb with the puppy resting in the palm of your hand and cut the cord with a pair of scissors approximately an inch from the puppy.
 Applying pressure to the stump with your fingers for a few seconds will usually stop any bleeding.
 Otherwise, you can tie it with clean thread.

 Next, hold the puppy in a towel and gently rub it until it is dry.
 The puppy should then start to whimper and breathe normally.
 The tongue should be pink.
 Once it is breathing normally, you can offer it to the mother.
 If she is more interested in delivering further puppies, place the puppy in a box with a warm water bottle covered by a towel.
-Be sure to cover the puppy with a warm towel to keep it warm.
+Cover the puppy with a warm towel to keep it warm.

 Speed is of the essence in such situations, especially if it is a posterior or breech presentation.
-If the puppy is coming headfirst make sure that the fetal membranes covering the visible part of the mouth and face are removed so that it can breathe.
-If the puppy is coming backwards, speed is important otherwise the puppy will suffocate.
+If the puppy is coming headfirst, ensure that the fetal membranes covering the visible part of the mouth and face are removed so it can breathe.
+Speed is important if the puppy is coming backward; otherwise, the puppy will suffocate.

-Regardless of whether the puppy is coming headfirst or hind first, take a piece of clean tissue or clean cloth and gently grab the puppy, pulling it downwards at approximately forty-five degrees to the angle between the mother's spine and the hind legs.
+Regardless of whether the puppy is coming headfirst or hind first, take a piece of clean tissue or a clean cloth and gently grab the shoulders, hips, or legs of the puppy (not the head), pulling it downwards at approximately forty-five degrees to the angle between the mother's spine and the hind legs.
 Pull constantly and gently, not just when the mother strains.
 Constant, gentle traction (pulling) on the puppy will stimulate additional contractions.
 Once the puppy has been born, clear the fetal membranes from its nose and mouth and then cut the umbilical cord.
 If the afterbirth is still inside the mother, do not worry.

-It is important to stimulate the puppy by blowing gently down the nostrils and mouth to clear any fluids and debris, as well as stimulating it by gently rubbing it with a towel until it starts to breathe.
+It is essential to stimulate the puppy by blowing gently down the nostrils and mouth to clear any fluids and debris and gently rubbing it with a towel until it starts breathing.

-If you cannot dislodge the puppy or if it appears to be painful to the mother, seek veterinary help immediately.
+If you cannot dislodge the puppy or it appears painful to the mother, seek veterinary help immediately.

 Is it true that the puppy will die if it is not stimulated immediately after birth?